SSO with OneLogin

 Log in to Outlook with SSO

-In the Zivver Office Plugin in Outlook you log in with SSO in the following way:
+In the Zivver Office Plugin for Outlook, you can log in via SSO using these steps:

 1. Click the Zivver tab.